 Will COVID-19 be a setback for sustainable consumption, or will it instead accelerate changes in consumer preferences in favor of sustainability-related attributes?
 Before the COVID-19 crisis Asia was poised to become the next powerhouse of consumption.
 Middle-class growth over the next decade will be a largely Asian phenomenon – with China and India at the forefront of change.
 Will this development enhance or hinder sustainable consumption?

-Join us as we examine our latest research insights (report-for member only / executive summary) into what motivates consumers’ sustainable purchasing decisions in Asia, and discuss why investors and brand owners need to be driving the change.
+listen in as we examine our latest research insights (report-for member only / executive summary) into what motivates consumers’ sustainable purchasing decisions in Asia, and discuss why investors and brand owners need to be driving the change.

-This program will explore:
+This program explores: